-When I opened the door to the administration of the special committee on the 2016 Berlin attack for the first time in 2018, I glance at 4,500 folders with 690,000 pages of investigation records, emails, and police files.
+When I opened the door to the administration of the special committee on the 2016 Berlin attack for the first time, I glanced at 4,500 folders with 690,000 pages of investigation records, emails, and police files.
 This first glimpse dates back two years when I started working for two members of parliament, jointly scrutinizing the most severe Islamist attack in Germany.
 Today, I am sitting in front of an air-gapped computer, fanning it thoroughly to prevent it from overheating.
 The machine runs my NLP-based analysis of all documents mapping the social network around the terrorist.
 The nebulous amount of files indicates how much (more) data security agencies have to processes in a digitised democracy.
 And: that parliamentary control over authorities require automated data analysis to persist in future.

-Both insights – the challenge of digitization for security authorities, as well as the effective control over their work – typify my academic and professional interest: How should domestic security work in the digitised democracy?
+Both insights – the challenge of digitization for security authorities, as well as the effective control over their work – typify my academic and professional interest: How should national security work in the digitised democracy?

 Read some of the latest pieces of opinion.
 Triggered by course-related questions and issues popping up in every day policy work.